 Trucost uses published environmental reporting with an overlay of proprietary economic modelling to determine a company’s true carbon impact across its own operations and across its entire global supply chain, both upstream and downstream.
 Trucost engages with all of the companies in its database to verify their environmental performance profile and collect any relevant unpublished data.
 For more information, visit trucost.com.

 Each company you invest in has its own carbon impact - which comes from its business activities, electricity use, supply chain and customer behaviour.
 The carbon impact of a fund (or ETF) is the impact of companies that make up the fund.
-As a shareholder in a public company, you own a small portion of the company and also a small portion of the carbon emissions that the company creates.
+As a shareholder (or bondholder) in a public company, you own (or finance) a small portion of the company and also a small portion of the carbon emissions that the company creates.

 If you have 1kg of carbon impact, this means that the company in your portfolio has emitted an amount of greenhouse gases equivalent to 1 kilogram of carbon dioxide (more scientifically, ‘CO2e’).